vishbhat8/ARC-AGI-Solution/README.md

 ## Architecture

-The problems from ARC-AGI can be classified into 2 types, based on my understanding of the official publication:
+The problems from ARC-AGI can be classified into 2 types, based on my understanding of the official publication and the problem set:

 1. Fill-in-the-blanks type problems usually involving symmetry
 1. Goal-directedness problems